roya-zadran/Kadbanoo-application/README.md

 Contributors

-👩‍💻 Developed by Farzana Jafary & Roya Zadran
+👩‍💻 Developed by Roya Zadran